Wilsons of Epsom

-Wilsons Epsom is a large car and van franchise dealership and supermarket based in Epsom, Surrey.
+Wilsons Epsom is a British car and van franchise dealership and supermarket based in Epsom, Surrey.
 The company was established in 1904 by Howard Wilson.
-It is the biggest car supermarket in Surrey, selling new and used cars from brands Abarth, Alfa Romeo, Dacia, Fiat, Hyundai, Jeep, Nissan, Nismo, MG, Peugeot and Renault.
+It is the biggest car supermarket in Surrey, selling new and used cars from brands including Abarth, Alfa Romeo, Dacia, Fiat, Hyundai, Jeep, Nissan, Nismo, MG, Peugeot and Renault.

 History

 The company started as a driving school in 1904.
 Originally known as the Wilsons Group, the idea for a driving school came about when Howard Wilson and his wife Florence Wilson purchased a car and taught themselves how to drive.
 Friends and neighbours grew envious of their new "horseless carriage" that they were driving and asked the Wilsons to teach them.
 As a result, Howard and Florence started the driving school.